semrush/intergalactic/website/docs/components/link/link.md

 ![link-name](static/name-example-4.png)

-If the sentence ends with email, URL, domain, which is a link, then do not put a period at the end of the sentence - users often copy the address and may accidentally capture the period as well.
+If the sentence ends with email, URL, domain, which is a link, then do not put a period at the end of the sentence — users often copy the address and may accidentally capture the period as well.

 ![link-name](static/name-example-5.png)

 Do not add punctuation marks to the link text.
 The only exception is where the entire sentence is a link.

-In lists, we recommend making the entire line a link - this way there is less noise and it is easier to click on it.
+In the lists, we recommend making the entire line a link — this way there is less noise and it is easier to click on it.

 ![link-name](static/name-example-6.png)